wix-incubator/repluggable/README.md

 ## Progressive loading

-To make application loading reliable and fast, `react-app-lego` allows flexible control over package loading process.
+To make application loading reliable and fast, `repluggable` allows flexible control over package loading process.

 The loading process is abstracted from any concrete module system or loader.
 Packages can be in a monolith bundle, or loaded with dynamic imports, or with loaders like RequireJS.
 To add a package to an `AppHost`, all that's needed is a `Promise` of package default export.